1What is the primary characteristic of Supervised Learning?

 28What does a correlation coefficient of -0.9 indicate between two features?

-A.A strong negative linear relationship.
+A.A weak negative linear relationship.

-C.A strong positive linear relationship.
+D.A strong negative linear relationship.

 Correct Answer: A strong negative linear relationship.